OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

 4. The caches are not large enough to expose R's limitations with big data.

 ### PI Caches (column 5)
 * The PHI will be delivered in a container that requires LDAP authentication to access.
-Emailing the patient data in an Excel file is virtually condoning bad & risky behavior.
+Emailing the patient data in an Excel file is essentially encouraging poor security practices.
 Distributing Excel files requires the recipient to create their own one-off data system, which they likely lack the knowledge and time to do properly.
-It should be easy for researchers to follow best security practices, and delivering the PHI in REDCap or SQL Server is a big help.
+In contrast, delivering PHI through REDCap to authenticated investigators helps them follow approved security practices.

-* A REDCap project should address most needs, although we expect that the exceptionally complex studies will require a relational database.
+* A REDCap project should address the needs of most investigations, although we expect that the exceptionally complex ones will require a relational database.
 SQL Server is our recommendation for OUHSC, since Campus IT is most experienced with it.

     To conserve time and resources, initially the caches will be hosted by the same SQL Server (but in an isolated database that requires different credentials and does not share data).
 As the CDW ecosystem scales out, these caches can be hosted by a different server.

-* Four service options  (see the 'Services and Pricing' section below)
+* Four service options are available to investigators (see the 'Services and Pricing' section below)
     * Tier 3: Multilevel data in a relational database, like SQL Server (retainer + hourly fee)
     * Tier 2: 3D box in REDCap (hourly fee)
     * Tier 1: Cookie-cutter in REDCap (free)